 - Someone who knows how hard it is to make great radio and TV, but still aspires to do so.

 As for the “Doctor” part – well, when Gonzo journalist “Dr.” Hunter S. Thompson received an honorary doctorate from the Universal Life Church in the late 1960s, he insisted on using the title “Doctor.”
 So did Thompson’s alter ego Raoul Duke (Fear and Loathing in Las Vegas) whom Thompson said was a “Doctor of Journalism.”
 If good enough for Hunter Thompson, good enough for Jim Russell!
 You can check out Jim’s “Manifesto” on the public radio web site Transom.
-Says Kathryn Jensen, COO of ideastream, Cleveland: “Jim has been at the beginning of many of the national programs that now give identity to public radio.”
+Says Kathryn Jensen, former COO of ideastream, Cleveland: “Jim has been at the beginning of many of the national programs that now give identity to public radio.”